donnell-f/Gjallarhorn-Rune-Translator/README.md

 ________________________________________________________________________________
 Info:
-- This program can convert all the runic languages they have Unicoe symbols for into english (I think the proper term is roman) characters.
+- This program can convert all the runic languages they have Unicode symbols for into english (I think the proper term is roman) characters.

 - If you are translating english characters into runes then there are a few